Go-Get global product launch campaign

 Binoculars icon

-2x the views
+2x increase in views

-Over the 2023 event digital content.
+Compared to the 2023 event digital content.

 Chart icon